microsoft/BotFramework-Composer/docs/howto-sending-messages.md

 > [!NOTE] All types of triggers have the **Send a response** action component.
 The **ConversationUpdate** trigger is one type of trigger used here for demo purposes.

 ## What to know
-In Composer, all messages that are sent back to the user are composed in the language generation (LG) editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).
+In Composer, all messages that are sent back to the user are composed in the Language Generation (LG) editor and follow the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).
 If you are not familiar with language generation in Composer, please read the [language generation](./concept-language-generation.md) concept article.

 The table below lists five different types of text messages provided in Composer and their respective descriptions.